TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 #### Stopping the Cluster

 When you stop a cluster, it shuts down the EC2 instances, and any data saved on the local instance stores is lost.
-However, the data saved on EBS volumes are retained, unless the spot-instances are used.
+However, the data saved on EBS volumes is retained, unless the spot-instances are used.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem stop cluster-name